8 Space Travel Movies Like 2001

 "Moon". .HAL 9000, the supercomputer from "2001", is one of the most iconic villains in movie history.
 Its glowing red eye precisely centered on a large computer bank makes an appropriately menacing face-but why would anyone design a computer to look menacing?
 "Moon", the sci-fi puzzler from Duncan Jones, also has an intelligent supercomputer, but it has a smiley face instead of a glowing red eye.
 To say more and spoil the film's secrets would be a tragedy.

 "Mission to Mars".
 Every sci-fi movie since "2001" has had a little bit of it in its DNA, but few have copied it as much as Brian De Palma's "Mission to Mars", which goes so far as to have shafts of light reflect off a character's space helmet in the same way as in "2001".
 But there are some key differences, too: "Mission to Mars" has movie stars like Tim Robbins and Gary Sinise in it, and where "2001" is mysterious, "Mission to Mars" explains everything explicitly.

 "Wall-E".
 Another Disney movie to borrow liberally from "2001" is "Wall-E", albeit with significantly better artistic results.
 The Pixar production takes place exclusively in the cold black vacuum of space, and shiny, ultra-futuristic space station interiors, both of which should seem familiar to fans of Kubrick's movie.
 And we suspect even chilly old Stanley Kubrick would have liked those cute robots.

-true that few would make that argument now, they're still close enough for comparison.
+"Prometheus".
+Before "Prometheus" hit theaters, some were postulating that it would be a modern-day "2001".
+While it's probably true that few would make that argument now, they're still close enough for comparison.
 Both are space travel movies interested in big questions like God, life, and the origins of man, and both ask more questions than they answer.